Weights and Biases raises $45 million to advance MLOps governance

 At the same time, it’s unclear how much influence open source projects will exert as the category matures.
 Most open source MLOps projects are still relatively nascent, and many organizations don’t necessarily want to rely on open source software they need to integrate and maintain.
 But many builders of AI models have already shown a strong preference for open source tools such as Tensorflow.
 Weights and Biases currently makes its client software available under an open source license, but the backend SaaS platform is based on proprietary code.

 The current lack of AI explainability doesn’t appear to be having a significant impact on overall enthusiasm for research and development.
-In the wake of the economic downturn brought on by the COVID-19 pandemic, AI projects that promise to reduce costs are being greenlighted across a range of vertical industries.
+In the wake of the economic downturn brought on by the COVID-19 pandemic, AI projects that promise to reduce costs are being greenlit across a range of vertical industries.
 The challenge, of course, is vetting those projects.
 After all, it’s one thing to be wrong.
 It’s generally quite another to be wrong about something at the level of scale involving an AI project.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: